 London to New York · the crossing

-Why the London to New York flight is rough
+Why the London to New York crossing makes you feel rough.

 Eight hours.
 Five time zones back.
 A 16-hour day.